bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

         A * 3 + B * 42.

-To evaluate the expression in the function body of `foo/2` using a stack machine, the expression is rewritten to [rpn][reverse Polish notation] like this:
+To evaluate the expression in the function body of `foo/2` using a stack machine, the expression is rewritten to [reverse Polish notation][rpn] like this:

     A 3 *  B 42 *  +